 FAQ

 Q: What are the most vulnerable areas to strike for a knockout?
 A: Strikes to the chin, temple, and back of the head are often cited as potential knockout points.
-However, targeting these areas is extremely dangerous and can lead to severe injury or death.
+That said, targeting these areas is extremely dangerous and can lead to severe injury or death.
 It's crucial to remember that any strike to the head carries significant risks.

 Q: What should I do if someone gets knocked out?
 A: Call emergency services immediately.
 Do not move the person unless they are in immediate danger.
 Check for breathing and pulse.
 If they are not breathing, perform CPR if you are trained to do so.
 Even if the person appears to recover quickly, they should be evaluated by a medical professional to rule out a concussion or other brain injury.